"We want kids in Milwaukee to feel supported—to realize that they can be artists, too."

-It’s been having an impact too - there was this boy who came to our first show, and I found out that he walked there from pretty far west.
-Fast forward to a few months later, and he played HIS first-ever show on our stage and like…”
+It’s been having an impact, too.
+There was this boy who came to our first show, and I found out that he walked there from pretty far west.
+Fast-forward to a few months later, and he played HIS first-ever show on our stage and like…”

 Kane: “He killed it.”

-Sam: “That's the f’real thing about FREESPACE.
+WebsterX: “That's the f’real thing about FREESPACE.
 Anyone who attends the shows can have a chance to perform alongside bigger names we bring in.
 A lot of kids have had their first opportunities playing at FREESPACE, and that makes us feel crazy good.

 We’ve had about 20 shows now and we’re still going.
-Unfortunately, there's just not enough DIY and all-ages spaces out here in Milwaukee, so that's why we're on the mission non-stop to create those opportunities and encourage the next generation.”
+Unfortunately, there's just not enough DIY and all-ages spaces out here in Milwaukee, so that's why we're on a mission non-stop to create those opportunities and encourage the next generation.”

 Kane: “We’re really just trying to motivate them to DIY, like do it yourself.
 You all can have your all own FREESPACE, if you all really want it.
-You all can grab a venue and like have people come to shows.
-We just want to motivate people to really grow and always show love 'cause that goes a long way.”
+You all can grab a venue and, like, have people come to shows.
+We just want to motivate people to really grow and always show love, 'cause that goes a long way.”